Wavetrend/SD01-L-TTN/README.md

 The 'Live Data' view will show both the raw and decoded elements on any messages.

+## TagO

+There is an adapter to reformat the TTN output for TagO.
+Cut & Paste the contents of 'src/tagoAdapter.js' to your TagO configuration.

 ## Read the documentation

 To understand the decoded payload formats: